高玉鉱山跡

 Takatama Mine

 According to tradition, the gold mine was opened by Morioki Ashina, a feudal lord of the Aizu Domain, in 1573.
 Subsequently, Ujisato Gamo, later a feudal lord of the domain, took over the development.
 In this period, monetary demand increased due to the expansion of armaments in addition to the development of commerce and industry.
 Accordingly, the feudal lord of each domain promoted the development of gold, silver, and copper mines.
-In the 17th century, the mine was the largest in the Nihonmatsu Domain and was under the control of "Kinzan Bugyo", the magistrate of gold mines.
-However, production of the mine decreased from the 1680s.
-In the Meiji era, all of the minerals in the country were nationalized in order to collect tax and fees through granting mining lease rights, and the government monopolized the domestic mining industry.
-Kenji Matsu-ura in Nagasaki acquired the rights in 1886 and resumed operations such as smelting of old slag and exploration.
-Afterwards, Shosaku Hida, a businessman in Tokyo, and others took over the operations in 1890 and sold mined ore to Hitachi Smelter from the early 20th century.
-In 1918, Kuhara Mining Co., Ltd., later Nippon Mining Co., Ltd., acquired the mine, leading to modernization, such as the construction of aerial cableways and a cyanide leaching plant, to the mine.
+In the 17th century, the mine was the largest in the Nihonmatsu Domain and was under the control of the Kinzan Bugyo, the magistrate of gold mines.
+However, production at the mine decreased from the 1680s.
+In the Meiji period, all of the minerals in the country were nationalized in order to collect tax and fees through granting leasehold rights, and the government monopolized the mining industry.
+Kenji Matsu-ura, from Nagasaki, acquired the rights in 1886 and resumed operations such as smelting of old slag and exploration.
+Afterwards, Shosaku Hida, a businessman from Tokyo, and others took over the operations in 1890 and sold mined ore to Hitachi Smelter from the early 20th century.
+In 1918, Kuhara Mining Co., Ltd., later Nippon Mining Co., Ltd., acquired the mine, leading to modernization, such as the construction of aerial tramways and a cyanide plant, to the mine.
 After the expansion of the plant in 1939, the mine reached its peak.
 At the time, the mine employed 1,400 people and produced 140,000 tonnes of crude ore, one tonne of gold, and 10 tonnes of silver per year.
 As a result, the mine ranked as one of Japan's three largest gold mines.
 Although the formulation of the Policy on the Arrangement of the Gold Mining Industry caused suspension of the smelting operations in 1943, mined ore was sent to Hitachi Mine as gold-bearing silicate ore.
-The company separated Takatama Mining Station and transferred the management of the mine to newly formed Takatama Mining Co., Ltd. in 1962.
-However, the mine closed due to depletion of reserves later.
+After the war, smelting operations were suspended again for three years as part of operational streamlining in 1962, and part of its equipment was diverted to other uses.
+The company separated Takatama Mining Works and transferred the management of the mine to newly formed Takatama Mining Co., Ltd. in 1962.
+However, the mine was closed due to depletion of reserves later.
 Under the management of Nippon Mining Co., Ltd., the mine produced over 2.80 million tonnes of crude ore, 28 tonnes of gold, and 280 tonnes of silver.
 The number of discovered ore veins was 1,460, and the mine tunnels had a total length of 600 kilometers.
-The remains of the plant, built in the first half of the 20th century, can be found even now at Honzan.
+The remains of the plant, built in the first half of the 20th century, can still be found today at Honzan.

 closure in 1976